cloudfoundry-incubator/kubo-deployment/docs/guides/gcp/README.md

       -state=${kubo_terraform_state}
    ```

+Additionally, the terraform script accepts the following variables:

+  - `ip_cidr_range`: the CIDR range for the kubo subnetwork.
+The default value is `10.0.1.0/24`
+  - `prefix`: A prefix to use for all the GCP resource names.
+Defaults to an empty string.

 ## Configure Kubo

 1. Retrieve the outputs of your Terraform run to be used in your Kubo deployment